Global Payments UK Limited

 Ongoing Monitoring.
 We conduct ongoing monitoring of our suppliers to ensure that they are compliant with their contractual commitments and are delivering products or services in accordance with our standards.
 Suppliers which present heightened risks may be subject to additional audits or reviews.

-To maintain awareness of modern slavery and human trafficking across our business we provide annual training to our staff.
+To maintain awareness of modern slavery and human trafficking across our business, we provide annual training to our staff and we also have an Anti-Slavery & Human Trafficking Policy in place.

 This statement has been approved by the directors of Global Payments UK Limited.